Lesson video

 Well done, everybody.

-Now, I'm sure lots of you enjoy eating sweets, and chocolate, and crisps every now and then.
+Now, I'm sure lots of you enjoy eating sweets and chocolate and crisps every now and then.

-It's easy to buy and you can usually find things like chocolate, and sweets, and crisps on deals.
+And nutritionists know that people like this, it's easy to buy and you can usually find things like chocolate and sweets and crisps on deals.

-So they're quite tempting to buy in a shop.
+So, they're quite tempting to buy in a shop.

 Instead they advise that sweet treats and food high in trans fats can be enjoyed in moderation.